 – David Mitchell, Ghostwritten

-Thanks are due to Sam for reminding me of the David Mitchell quote.
-One day I hope to get closer to understanding the fleeting beauty of the sakura.
-These pictures were taken a week ago and already it has gone, mushed underfoot as the trees blaze green and the hayfever has Tokyoites sneezing into their face masks.
-This year more than others, understandably, we have longed for the release of the hanami, the joy that the sakura brings, the feeling that, like the trees, we can begin again.
+Thanks are due to a good friend on social media for reminding me of the David Mitchell quote.
+One day I hope to get closer to understanding the fleeting beauty of the sakura or cherry blossom.
+Until then, I stand under as many trees as possible taking as many pictures as I can while contemplating the passage of time.
+These were taken a week ago and already the last of the cherry blossom has gone, mushed underfoot as the trees now blaze green and the hayfever has Tokyoites sneezing into their face masks.

+This year more than others, perhaps understandably, we have longed for the release of the flower viewing parties, the hanami, the joy that the sakura brings, the feeling that, like the trees, we can begin again after a long period of cold.
 And even as we begin, know that it must come to an end.
 We are, after all, like petals on the wind.

 Every one of us is losing something precious to us.
 Lost opportunities, lost possibilities, feelings we can never get back again.
-That’s part of what it means to be alive
+That’s part of what it means to be alive.

 – Haruki Murakami, Kafka on the Shore